YashAgarwal95/ECE_143_Group_Project/README.md

 After downloading the file, we use the first and third file from the following.<br/>
 ![alt text](https://github.com/YashAgarwal95/ECE_143_Group_Project/blob/master/Images/Files.JPG)
 <br/>
 The file primary.csv is the same one that is created when Extracting Non-Country Region Based Data, Plotting bar and dot graphs is run using the EdStatsData.csv file.
+The files TER.csv, UEM.csv and GNI.csv are using in World_Map.ipynb for creating world heat map.<br/>

 Please ensure you download the following dependencies.<br/>
 We use <br/>